It happens a moment in the life of a man, where he has to shift his keys.

 By cross-signing, you allow your fellow contacts to progressively know about your new key.
 Seeing it is signed with the one they know, they will understand easily that you have a new key (because it is just the dumbest case of Web of Trust).

-You should also write a «transition memo» as the one I wrote.
+You should also write a «transition memo» as some you’ll find in the web.
 This allow righteous persons to assess your seriousness.

 Step by step procedure